michaelbromley/heavenly-glory/README.md

 - Variable sensitivity to motion
 - View the motion detection canvas to see what it sees
+- Customize the movie title and star name, which is encoded in the URL hash for sharing
 - Real kung fu sounds
 - Feel powerful and cool
+- Also works great with kids/babies and animals

 ## Browser Support